Home

 Breeder will answer all your question's about health registration and will offer a health guarantee and a money back guarantee in at least 72 hours of purchase.

-Cats in the cattery will be allert and healthy with no eye drainage or diareah stains on the back end.
-Some will be shy of new people this is normal for some ragdolls but some will be extreemly friendly.
+Cats in the cattery will be allert and healthy with no eye drainage or diarrhea stains on the back end.
+Some will be shy of new people this is normal for some ragdolls but some will be extremely friendly.
 Ragdolls are a somewhat loyal breed taking to a family rather then a stranger.
 They all have there own personality but all have ragdoll traits.

 Why should I go with you as my breeder?